 Or, the vendor verified that the accreditation was by one of the 6 approved ILAC domestic accrediting bodies, that the scope of accreditation covers the contracted services, and that the calibration records for the affected M&TE attest that the laboratory used its accredited ISO 17025 quality program, reported as found data, and identified the laboratory equipment and standards used.

+Or, the M&TE calibration was found to be within acceptable ranges when used on safety-related applications.

-Greater-than-minor if: he M&TE was used in safety-related applications.
+Greater-than-minor if: The M&TE was used in safety-related applications for which the resulting calibration was found to exceed acceptable limits or was indeterminate.

 Example b.
 The vendor’s purchase order to a supplier did not state the proper technical standard and revision for testing.